Back

 Our top tips?

-This guide breaks down exactly how every common skincare active interacts with self tanner, what to apply when, and the layering rules that protect both your glow and your skin barrier.
+This guide breaks down exactly how every common skincare active interacts with self tanner, what to apply when, and the layering rules that protect both your color and your skin barrier.
+New to self tanning entirely?
+Start with our complete guide to self tanning, then come back here.

 The Big Picture: Why Skincare and Self Tan Don't Always Play Nice